timgraham/django-mongodb/docs/howto/queryable-encryption.rst

 .. admonition:: Dynamic library path configuration

+    If you encounter ``Pymongocrypt.errors.MongoCryptError: An existing
-    You may also need to configure an environment variable so that your system can locate the library:
+    crypt_shared library is loaded by the application at [/path/to/mongo_crypt_v1.so], but the current call to mongocrypt_init() failed to find that same library.``, you probably need to configure an environment variable so that your system can locate the library:

     +---------------+---------------------------------+
     | **Platform**  | **Environment Variable**        |